 Mute Your Mouth

-Advice from the Bible and from well-known people has something in common.
+Advice recorded in the Bible and advice from well-known people have something in common.
 They all advise silence over speaking in certain situations.

 They agree that there are times when everyone should mute their mouths and not say anything.
 Whether they are in a meeting, at a family reunion, or in general conversation with a group of people, everyone should know when to keep quiet and when to speak.
 Taking that advice will make for a much more pleasant experience for everyone involved.